August (Hamsun novel)

-August is the second novel in the Wayfarers trilogy, also known as the August trilogy, by the Norwegian author Knut Hamsun.
-The novel was published on October 1, 1930.
+August is the second novel in the Wayfarer trilogy, also known as the August trilogy, by the Norwegian author Knut Hamsun.
+The novel was published on 1 October 1930.

 Plot

 Twenty years have passed since the action in Wayfarers, and August has settled in his home village of Polden.
 August's identity is built on a grand delusion and he lives a good and simple life as a sailor who has just returned from America.
 August is a man who wants to make changes, improve, and renew everything.